FME Version

 - Dataset: <any directory of your choice>

 Click on Parameters and set the Output Format to ASPRS Lidar Data Exchange Format (LAS).
-Press OK to close the Parameters window and press OK again to Add Writer.
+Press OK to close the Parameters window and press OK again to set Feature Type.

 Click on Format Attributes and un-check fme_basename so it is no longer exposed.